Charles Belfoure

-Charles Belfoure (born February 19, 1954) is an American writer, architect and historian specializing in historic preservation, author of several histories and fiction works, including The New York Times best-selling novel The Paris Architect.
+Charles Belfoure (born February 19, 1954) is an American writer, architect and historian specializing in historic preservation, author of several histories and fiction works, including The Paris Architect.

 Biography

 Charles Belfoute was born in 1954.
 His father, Charles William Belfoure, was a second class yeoman of the U.S. Navy, who was in service during World War II, Korean and Vietnam War.
 His mother was Polish immigrant Kristine Vetulani, a translator, teacher and a survivor of Nazi labor camps.
 He grew up in Woodlawn, the suburbs of Baltimore, Maryland, and attended the Woodlawn High School.
 In 1983 he graduated from the Pratt Institute with a Bachelor in Architecture and in 1993 from the Columbia University with a Master of Science in Real Estate Development.

 He is a specialist in historic preservation.
 He taught at Pratt Institute and at the Goucher College in Baltimore, and has been a freelance contributor to The New York Times and The Baltimore Sun.
 He published several architectural histories and was a recipient of a Graham Foundation national grant for architectural research.

 At one point of his career, he began to write novels.
 The Paris Architect, Belfoure's first novel, was published by Sourcebooks Landmark on October 8, 2013, in the U.S. Following the story of a French architect Lucien Bernard, being paid to create temporary hiding places for Jews in Nazi-occupied Paris, the book received generally positive reviews.
 Malcolm Gladwell of The Guardian chose The Paris Architect his favourite book of 2013, calling it "a beautiful and elegant account of an ordinary man's unexpected and reluctant descent into heroism during the second world war".
 Belfoure's debut in fiction was found among finalists of the 2015 International Dublin Literary Award and hit The New York Times best seller list in an e-book category in July 2015.
 The book has been translated into at least ten languages.
 StudioCanal and The Picture Company acquired the rights to film The Paris Architect.
 Chris Salmanpour was signed up to adapt the script.

 Belfoure's second novel, House of Thieves, was published on September 15, 2015.
 Set in 1886 in New York, it tells the story of an architect forced to join a criminal gang, and therefore plan robberies of the buildings he had previously designed to pay off his son's debts.
 Publishers Weekly praised the work, pointing out that "Belfoure holds together each and every thread of the novel, resulting in a most memorable, evocative read".
 Jocelyn McClurg of USA Today gave the book three out of four stars, saying that "channeling Dickens, Belfoure designs a rollicking story but overloads on improbabilities.
 No matter – it's a blueprint for great fun".
 House of Thieves was said to be adapted for television by the Mark Gordon Company, with Francis Lawrence to direct the series.